 We conduct a significant part of our coal mining operations on properties that we lease.
 A title defect or the loss of a lease or surface rights could adversely affect our ability to mine the associated coal reserves.
 We may not verify title to our leased properties or associated coal reserves until we have committed to developing those properties or coal reserves.
 We may not commit to develop properties or coal reserves until we have obtained necessary permits and completed exploration.
 As such, the title to properties that we intend to lease or coal reserves that we intend to mine may contain defects prohibiting our ability to conduct mining operations.
 Similarly, our leasehold interests may be subject to superior property rights of other third parties.
 In order to conduct our mining operations on properties where these defects exist, we may incur unanticipated costs.
 In addition, some leases require us to produce a minimum quantity of coal and require us to pay minimum production royalties.
-Our inability to satisfy those requirements may cause the leasehold interest to terminate.
+Our inability to satisfy those requirements may cause the leasehold interest to terminate, which could negatively impact our business, financial condition, results of operations and cash flows.